jhumelsine/jhumelsine.github.io/_posts/2023-10-09-dependency-injection-design-pattern.md

 About a dozen years ago, I worked on a tightly knit small team.
 I wrote some of the best code of my career while on that team.
 It just wasn’t the team that was tight.
 Our code was tightly coupled as well.
 It was modular, but it was still tightly coupled.

-Often when we needed to test new behavior, we’d compile the entire product on our desktop machines, copy the executable to a thumb drive, walk it into our QA lab, copy our latest executable from the thumb drive to a server and then try to observe the new or updated functionality through the user interface.
+Often when we needed to test new behavior, we’d compile the entire product on our desktop machines, copy the executable to a thumb drive, walk it into our QA lab, copy the executable from the thumb drive to a server and then try to observe the new or updated functionality through the user interface.

 If the behavior was broad, then we could probably observe it.
 If the behavior was more subtle, then we probably couldn’t observe it.
 Edge cases were very difficult to confirm.